With just a few weeks to go before the new financial year, now is the time to start working through your end-of-year checklist.

 1. Business Clean Up

-The second phase of an end of year checklist clean-up will include seeking improvements to your software and search files.
+The second phase of an end-of-year checklist clean-up will include seeking improvements to your software and search files.
 Is your data on them organised and stored correctly?

 Ensure at this stage you also ask yourself if now an opportune time is to start fresh with a clean and organised system.